If you need to move your Compute Engine boot disk data

 After choosing a Cloud Storage, and entering a filename for the image, click Select.

 From the Export image page, click Export.
-After choosing Export, the Cloud Console displays the Image export history, where you can view the image export process.
+After choosing Export, the Google Cloud console displays the Image export history, where you can view the image export process.
 For additional details about the image export process, click the Cloud Build ID to go to the Image export details page where you can view and download the image export log.

 Go to the Storage page to access your exported image.